 - 1/2 teaspoon dried rosemary

-- 1/3 cup unsweetened almond or soy milk (can substitute with cow's milk if not vegan)
+- 1/3 cup unsweetened almond milk can substitute with soy or oat milk

-In a large pot, bring 8 cups of water, 1 teaspoon salt, and potatoes to a boil
+- In a large pot, bring 8 cups of water to a boil, generously salt.
+Add potatoes

-Drain potatoes and transfer to large mixing bowl
+- Drain potatoes and transfer to a large mixing bowl.

-Add 1/2 teaspoon salt and pepper, 1 Tablespoon minced chives, rosemary, butter, milk, and roasted garlic
+- Add chives, rosemary, butter, milk, and roasted garlic, salt, and pepper.

-Using a potato masher or backside of fork, mash potatoes to desired consistency.
+- Using a potato masher or backside of a fork, mash potatoes to desired consistency.
 If you like your mashed potatoes on the chunkier side, make sure not to over mash.
 Taste and adjust seasonings as needed.